ionic-team/ionic-framework/core/src/components/nav-push/readme.md

 # ion-nav-push

-`NavPush` is a component used to navigate to the specified component.
+Nav Push is a component used to navigate to the specified component.

-It is the element form of `NavController.push()`
+It is the component form of `NavController.push()`

 <!-- Auto Generated Below -->